jayalane/go-relay/README.md

 from each connection and one each to write to each connection.
 I don't think this will be very high volume, probably few thousand connections max.

+Commit 11de0c189812257a860e3bffce614148388b74a9 is first that will runs under load for a pretty long time correctly.
+Previous versions worked but had cass when they didn't close connections.